 Reeds is a novel dataset for research and development of robot perception algorithms.
 The design goal of the dataset was to provide the most demanding dataset for perception algorithm benchmarking, both in terms of the involved vehicle motions and the amount of high quality data.
-The logging platform consists of an instrumented 13 m boat with six high-performance vision sensors, two lidars, a 360° radar, a 360° documentation camera system, and a three-antenna GNSS system as well as a fibre optic gyro IMU used for ground truth measurements.
+The logging platform consists of an instrumented boat with six high-performance vision sensors, three lidars, a 360° radar, a 360° documentation camera system, and a three-antenna GNSS system as well as a fibre optic gyro IMU used for ground truth measurements.
 All sensors are calibrated into a single vehicle frame.

 World’s largest dataset for perception